swamp-lang/website/content/idioms/_index.md

 - Functions should be meaningful -> function calls are expensive; avoid tiny single-use helpers.
 Use scopes for structure, and keep functions for reusable, **non-trivial** work. (functions should often be larger than you might be used to)

 - Associated functions -> put behavior with the type it belongs to.

-- No recursion -> use loops, or manage your own stack/queue explicitly; Swamp stacks are small by design and function calls are costly.

 - No defensive coding -> fail fast with asserts instead of silently fixing bad state.